-The Society holds a number of regular events during the year.
-Most events are held in the Town Hall.
+The Society holds a number of regular events during the year held at venues in central Ealing.
 The web site will be updated as soon as the dates and details are known.

 The main events of the year are: